DembaSE/Active-persona/README.md

 # OpenAI-powered UI Analysis

-This repository contains a Jupyter Notebook (`OpenAI.ipynb`) designed to analyze user interface screenshots using OpenAI's GPT-4o model.
+This repository contains a Jupyter Notebook (`GTP-4o computer vision.ipynb`) designed to analyze user interface screenshots using OpenAI's GPT-4o model.
 It processes images, generates detailed feedback based on a defined persona, and summarizes the findings into a user review.

 ## Dependencies and Setup